SIM deactivation: Individuals without Ghana Card not blocked – Ursula

-Government through the NCA has ordered mobile network operators to deactivate SIM cards of subscribers who have gone through the first phase of the registration exercise but are yet to complete the process.
+Government through the NCA has ordered mobile network operators to deactivate SIM cards of subscribers who have gone through the first phase of the registration exercise but are yet to compete the process.

 The development has left many subscribers losing access to their money in their mobile money wallets.